Deconfounded Image Captioning: A Causal Retrospect: Deconfounded Image Captioning

-where $g(\cdot)$ is the embedding layer before the Softmax.
-However, this brings one challenge that in order to compute $P(\mathcal{L}|do(\mathcal{I}))$ in Eq.~\eqref{equ:equ_decon_nic}, we need a huge number of outputs sampled from this network.
-To solve this challenge, we propose a two-step approximation which allows us to forward the network only once for an estimation of $P(\mathcal{L}|do(\mathcal{I}))$.
+where $g(\cdot)$ is an embedding layer before the Softmax layer, \eg, it can be an FC layer.
+However, this brings one challenge that in order to compute $P(\mathcal{L}|do(\mathcal{X}))$ in Eq.~\eqref{equ:equ_decon_nic}, we need a huge number of outputs sampled from this network to get the expectations of $P(\mathcal{L}|\bm{s},\bm{x},\bm{z})$.
+To solve this challenge, we propose a two-step approximation which allows us to forward the network only once to get an estimation of $P(\mathcal{L}|do(\mathcal{X}))$.
 The first step is called Normalized Weighted Geometric Mean (NWGM) approximation~\cite{xu2015show,srivastava2014dropout,baldi2014dropout} which absorbs the expectations into the network (see Section~\ref{sub_sec:wngm_dict}).
-The second step is to sample finite values from $\mathcal{S}$, $\mathcal{X}$, and $\mathcal{Z}$ for estimating the expectations in Eq.~\eqref{equ:equ_decon_nic} (see Section~\ref{sub_sec:dict}).
+The second step is to sample finite $\bm{s}$, $\bm{x}$, and $\bm{z}$ from the respective representation spaces of $\mathcal{S}$, $\mathcal{X}$, and $\mathcal{Z}$ for estimating the expectations in Eq.~\eqref{equ:equ_decon_nic} (see Section~\ref{sub_sec:dict}).